-In October of this year, we surveyed the perception of successful internal communication of the employees leading the GuavaHR project (HR managers) through a customer survey.
-However, we also wanted to know what they are most proud of when it comes to their company’s internal communications.
+We surveyed the perception of successful internal communication of the employees leading the GuavaHR project (HR managers) through a customer survey.
+However, we also wanted to know what they are most proud of when it comes to their company’s internal communication.

 As accountants, trainers-coordinators, marketing managers and secretaries and assistants often play a leading role in internal communication, these answers also give insight into the ideas of the professionals who carry out this work.
 Here are the answers clients of GuavaHR, the internal communication tool.